 Note that by default the first author should be the presenter; if not, he/she needs to be able to explain his/her role in the research.
 During the session, presenters will be in competition and graded under the following categories: originality, scientific content, presentation, answers to questions – they therefore need to be good English speakers.

 Presenters whose abstract is selected for presentation in an YIA/NIA session will receive specific instructions.
 Results of the competition will be announced during the awards ceremony.
-Each finalist will receive an award certificate, the winner will receive €1 000 and the two first runners-up €250.
+Each finalist will receive an Award certificate and a free registration for Heart Failure 2024.
+The winner will receive €1 000 and the two first runners-up €250.

 We highlight the fact that only the Presenter may have a prize & award certificate addressed to him/her.